sylaspg/grasp-continuum/README.md

 The sign of a scattering length represents the type of interaction: positive for repulsion and negative for attraction.

-The common method for determining the scattering length $a$ involves analyzing the asymptotic behavior of the wave function:
+The typical method for determining the scattering length $a$ involves analyzing the asymptotic behavior of the wave function:

 $a = -\lim_{k \to 0}\frac{\tan(\delta_0)}{k}$,